 Wood, leaves, fruit and flowers

-On the inside, wood is also called xylem, which are dead, thick cells that transport water and nutrients from the soil to the leaves.
+On the inside, wood is also called xylem, dead, thick cells that transport water and nutrients from the soil to the leaves.
 Xylem is connected to all other parts of the tree to form a continuous system that reaches throughout the plant and allows it to live and grow.

-While other plants do produce wood, trees are defined by their large size and single, load-bearing trunk.
+While other plants produce wood, trees are defined by their large size and single, load-bearing trunk.
 Deciduous trees have leaves or needles that fall every winter or dry season, whereas foliage on evergreen trees stays green and functional for multiple years.